withastro/docs/src/pages/en/reference/cli-reference.md

 - `--host [custom-address]` — expose on a network IP address at `[custom-address]`

 :::caution
 Do not use the `--host` flag to expose the dev server in a production environment.
-It is designed for local use while developing your site only.
+The dev server is designed for local use while developing your site only.
 :::

 ## `astro build`